DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 a coup attempt that had barbaric and bizarre elements.
-Camila Hartmann, Ada C. Machado Silveira, and Gabriela Schneider identify and discuss the contradictions between the festive and optimistic sentiment that dominated Lula da Silva's inauguration on January 1 and the threat to the democratic pact that was loud and clear a week later through the lens of mediatized warfare.
-Gizele Martins reminds us that the extreme right's coup plot that came to the fore in 2023 had been present and active in Brazil for at least ten years when seen from the perspective of popular struggles and the militarization of conflicts in Rio de Janeiro’s *favelas* that could serve as a blueprint for potential military interventions, such as the one desired by 8 January protesters.
+Camila Hartmann, Ada C. Machado Silveira, and Gabriela Schneider identify and discuss the contradictions between the festive and optimistic sentiment that dominated Lula da Silva\'s inauguration on January 1 and the threat to the democratic pact that was loud and clear a week later through the lens of mediatized warfare.
+Gizele Martins reminds us that the extreme right\'s coup plot that came to the fore in 2023 had been present and active in Brazil for at least ten years when seen from the perspective of popular struggles and the militarization of conflicts in Rio de Janeiro's *favelas* that could serve as a blueprint for potential military interventions, such as the one desired by 8 January protesters.
-An artistic contribution by Gustavo Speridião and Leandro Barboza’s collective *Faixa Protesta* shows how their ‘painting-manifesto’ voiced out people’s demands for justice for the antidemocratic acts the day after the coup.
+An artistic contribution by Gustavo Speridião and Leandro Barboza's collective *Faixa Protesta* shows how their 'painting-manifesto' voiced out people's demands for justice for the antidemocratic acts the day after the coup.

 The chapters in the third part *Art and Architecture: Brasilia* explore